rhondabacher/LiverSpatialCompare/README.md

 1. Code to reproduce the analyses and figures in "Tradeoff between more cells and higher read depth for single-cell RNA-seq spatial ordering analysis of the liver lobule".
 This includes all preprocessing steps and the generation of figures in the main text and supplement.

-    * Full-length datasets available at GSE116140, processed data is included as a supplement to the manuscript.
+    * Full-length dataset is available at GSE116140, processed data is included as a supplement to the manuscript.
     * Download UMI dataset summary NIHMS70855-supplement-Supplementary_Table_3.xlsx and counts NIHMS70855-supplement-Supplementary_Table_1.zip from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5321580/
     * Run all codes in the the Preprocess folder first, then the scripts in the Analysis folder in the indicated order.
 Directory set-up is a main folder called LiverSpatialCompare with subfolders: DATA, RDATA, PLOTS, and OUT.

 2. A Shiny application exists here to interactively explore the correlations as shown in Figure 3 and Supp.
-Figure 2 but for any KEGG category.
+Figure 2 for any KEGG category.

 # Instructions to view data in Shiny app